 The workshop will take place over a two-day period and it will encompass instruction about the genre of photography generally referred to as “Street Photography”.
-We will review the history of street photography and study it’s evolution in various forms in today’s photography world.

-- What is street photography
+- What is “Street Photography”?

 - Discussion about various forms of current methods of street photography